QuantumFusion-network/qf-solochain/README.md

 ### Testing the compiling polkavm blobs

-For testing compiling polkavm binary blobs use the [[qf-test-runner/README|qf-test-runner]]
+For testing compiling polkavm binary blobs use the [qf-test-runner/README.md](qf-test-runner/README.md)

-### Trouble shooting
+### Troubleshooting

-If your compiled `.polkavm` file is not working, try to run `make tools` again that reinstalling the tools with `polkatool` for actual version.
+If your compiled `.polkavm` file is not working, try to run `make tools` again that reinstall the tools with `polkatool` for actual version.

 For any compilation errors try to run `make clean` or `rm -rf target` and then try again.